thieryfr/TinyBMS_Web_Gateway/archive/docs/reference/board_pinout_esp32_can_x2.md

 such as an MCP2515 can be added later if required.

 Autosport Labs confirm that the UART pads on this connector route to `GPIO37` (TX) and `GPIO36` (RX).
-The TinyBMS gateway therefore drives the TinyBMS interface on those pins by default.【F:archive/docs/reference/esp32_can_x2_repo_notes.md†L20-L29】 Autosport Labs have not yet published the ESP32 pin numbers associated with the UART pads on this connector.
-The TinyBMS gateway therefore keeps its UART driver on `GPIO17` (TX) and `GPIO16` (RX) until official documentation becomes available.【F:archive/docs/reference/esp32_can_x2_repo_notes.md†L20-L26】 pair on this header, while the CAN2 lines are intentionally left free so that a secondary controller such as an MCP2515 can be added later if required.
+The TinyBMS gateway therefore ships with those pins selected by default and now exposes them under `idf.py menuconfig → TinyBMS Web Gateway → UART` so they can be remapped without editing the firmware.【F:archive/docs/reference/esp32_can_x2_repo_notes.md†L20-L29】【F:main/Kconfig.projbuild†L110-L128】
+The same defaults seed the web configuration panel, allowing deployments with different harnesses to persist alternative pin assignments directly from the browser.